 Astaxanthin is the pigment that gives seafood like lobster and crab that characteristic red hue or that perfect pink color you see on fresh wild-caught salmon.

-After years of studies, scientists were able to prove that Astaxanthin can treat certain skin conditions and improve the overall appearance of the skin.
+After years of studies, scientists proved that Astaxanthin could treat certain skin conditions and improve the skin’s overall appearance.
 As you age, this can be an excellent supplement to your diet and skincare routine to keep your skin looking young, wrinkle-free, and perfectly moisturized.

 Why Astaxanthin is right for your skin

 As mentioned above, Astaxanthin benefits the skin in many ways.
-Think of it as a magic elixir that slows down or even reverses the aging process of your skin.
+Think of it as a magic elixir that slows down or even reverses your skin’s aging process.
 If you add a dose of Astaxanthin to your daily routine, you can expect various skin benefits in as little as eight weeks.
 Some of them include;

 1. Astaxanthin and Skincare